 Reuse & Recycle

-Remember the impact of the Re's in order from greatest to least: Refuse > Reduce > Reuse (including Repair) > Recycle - see Waste Reduction for more information
+Remember the Re's in order of impact from greatest to least: Refuse > Reduce > Reuse (including Repair) > Recycle - see Waste Reduction for more information.

-Recycling and trash information for the Town of Hopkinton
+Trash & Recycling (glass, plastic, paper, metal, textiles, harzardous, more) for the Town of Hopkinton

-Massachusetts law prevents certain items from being included in the trash including recyclable paper, plastics, glass, leaves, textiles, electronics, white metal, and mattresses.
+Massachusetts law prohibits certain items from being included in the trash including recyclable paper, plastics, glass, leaves, textiles, electronics, white metal, and mattresses.
+Here's a summary of recycling and trash in Hopkinton:

 Hopkinton trash collection is via weekly curbside pickup of containers.
 For extra trash, use a bag you can buy at Price Chopper.
 Our trash is incinerated.